 The iNG kitchen staff made my guest chef experience incredibly rewarding.
 Let me introduce the team behind iNG’s awesome meals, starting from the fourth person on the left: Luis, Vince, me (guest chef), Charlie, Liam, Austin, D’Andre, Hugo, and Trevor (sorry I didn’t get the names of the three fellows on the left).
 They were all generous with their time despite the heavy workload and supervised me in small tasks that contributed to that night’s service.
 I want to thank them for being so welcoming and gracious; babysitting an inexperienced stage is an unenviable task.

-I love Chef Homaro Cantu’s style and approach to molecular gastronomy/modernist cuisine, so I was unbelievably excited to go behind the scenes at iNG.
+I love Chef Homaro Cantu’s style and approach to molecular gastronomy/modernist cuisine, so I was excited to go behind the scenes at iNG.
 My stage experience began at 1:30pm and ended just past 5pm when service began.
 I only saw a small part of the staff’s true work schedule; they start prepping early in the morning and finish when the last diner has been served, approaching a 16 hour work day.
-I have a huge appreciation for how much time, hard work, and care goes into crafting each bite.
+I appreciate how much time, hard work, and care goes into crafting each bite.

 When I arrived I was given a chef’s jacket and an apron.
-Hugo assigned me my first task of mixing a batch of crepe batter.
-Blend eggs, milk, and flour with an immersion blender until smooth and then strain to remove any remaining clumps of flour.
-Simple.
+Hugo assigned my first task of mixing a batch of crepe batter: blend eggs, milk, and flour with an immersion blender until smooth and then strain to remove any remaining clumps of flour.

 After clean up, Hugo had me pour molten taleggio cheese into silicone gun molds.
-Both the crepe batter and the taleggio cheese guns are part of the “9 mm” course, featured in the video below.
-It tastes even better than it looks.
+Both the crepe batter and the taleggio cheese guns are part of the “9 mm” course.

 Up next was my favorite part of the afternoon because I learned a new technique.
 D’Andre had me assemble the aromatic candles shown below.
-There’s more than meets the eye here, because this candle holds a big secret.
-I don’t want to say anything else, otherwise I will ruin the surprise.
-You’ll just have to visit iNG for yourself to see why I think this candle is so cool.
+This candle has a secret; to avoid ruining the surprise, you’ll have to visit iNG for yourself to see why I think this candle is so cool.

-D’Andre outlined the basic process of how he created the candle, which I’ll try to recreate at home.
+D’Andre outlined the basic process of how he created the candle.
 He experimented and tweaked 8 different variations before settling on his candle formulation.
-Now imagine how much experimentation and refinement goes into every course.
-Amazing.
+Imagine how much experimentation and refinement goes into every course.

 Upon my return from lunch, I breaded the aforementioned arancini balls.
-Then I shaped and deep-fried the wonton skins that make up the cannoli in the “Cannoli” course shown below.
+Then I shaped and deep-fried the wonton skins that make up the “Cannoli” course shown below.
 It’s a deliciously crunchy cannoli; the last savory course masquerading as a dessert right before the dessert courses begin.
 Tricksters.

 At 4:15pm I attended the joint staff meeting between moto and iNG, where all hands review the night’s menu and service schedule.
 Once that was over, I went back to frying wonton cannoli shells.
 Before I knew it, it was 5pm, the demo dishes had been prepared, service was about to start, and my time as a stage was over.